Lucky-ta/Lucky-ta/README.md

 ## About me

 I live in Porto Alegre, a Rio Grande do Sul city in Brazil.
 I'm a full-stack web developer, and my main stacks are: ReactJs, NextJs, TS, NodeJs and MySQL.
+I'm always looking for more knowledge and opportunities to learn with other peoples and projects.
+I'm a curious person, so I'm always looking to find out how things work, just making it work doesn't satisfy me.

 ## Technologies